Aryan, gasping and panting, stumbled inside the office of his friend, Kushal.

 “I am all ears,” Aaryan said, leaning forward eagerly.

-“My dear friend, you will get the Input Tax Credit of these purchases regardless of VAT laws and even when might not be registered under Excise or VAT!”
+“My dear friend, you will get the Input Tax Credit of these purchases regardless of VAT laws and even when one might not be registered under Excise or VAT!”
 Kushal said brightly.

 “What?
 Please elaborate.”

 - Credit of Service Tax: The same must be properly reflected in the last service tax Return and documentation must be in place to establish the same.
-Further, service tax credit pertaining to inputs in stock can also be availed.
+Further, service tax credit pertaining to inputs in stock and work-in-progress can also be availed.

 - VAT/ SAD: Similarly, if a builder is not availing the credit of VAT/SAD currently due to restriction in the state VAT law or due to being in the composition scheme, then the credit can be availed based on the ascertainment of stock as on appointed day.
 But if VAT credit is being availed under the VAT laws, any Input Tax Credit must be carried forwarded in the returns.”